PurplProto/yaak-file-upload-bug-repro/README.md

     ./scripts/curl-test.sh
     ```

+5. Update the Yaak workspace file paths to use an absolute path pointing to the `test_files` dir in this repo

+    ```sh
+    ./scripts/update-yaak-workspace-file-paths.sh
+    ```

-5. Use the included Yaak workspace to test uploading the files of various sizes.
-You'll need to update the file base paths, they should all be pointing to the correct location in the repo already.
+6. Use the included Yaak workspace to test uploading the files of various sizes.
-6. Observe success on the files smaller than 1MB and failure on files 1MB or larger
+7. Observe success on the files smaller than 1MB and failure on files 1MB or larger